mathiasertl/django-ca/docs/source/settings.rst

    If this setting is *not* set, **django-ca** will select the CA that is currently usable (enabled, currently valid, not revoked) and and has an expiry furthest in the future.

-.. _settings-ca-default-ecc-curve:
+.. _settings-ca-default-elliptic-curve:

-CA_DEFAULT_ECC_CURVE
+CA_DEFAULT_ELLIPTIC_CURVE
    Default: ``"SECP256R1"``

-   The default elliptic curve used for generating CA private keys when ECC is used.
+   The default elliptic curve used for generating private keys for certificate authorities or OCSP keys.

+   .. versionchanged:: 1.23.0

+      This setting used to be called ``CA_DEFAULT_ECC_CURVE``.
+The old name for the setting can still be used until ``django-ca==1.26.0``.

 .. _settings-ca-default-expires: